priyanshu1120/You-tube_clone/README.md

 ## Project Detail
 - its a individual project
-- you can serach the you tube videos and watch
+- you can search the you tube videos and watch

+## Requirement
+- api of youtube
+- i frame tags for play the video

 ## Tack Stack
 - HTML
-- Css
-- JS
+- CSS
-- API
+- javascript

+## learning
+- in this project i learnt how to fetch the data from api
+- use the fetch funtion and get the data
+- how to use debouncing. and geting the suggestion according to search
+- i used the iframe tegs for playing the video

 Thanks